 Along with the completion of the residential development at 340 Mill Road, a permanent multi-use trail will be installed from Mississauga’s Burnhamthorpe Trail at the border of Toronto along Burnhamthorpe Road and connect to the planned bikeway on Mill Road.
 In the interim, a temporary multi-use trail has been installed.
 There are no impacts to the roadway.

-The City of Toronto is planning changes on Burnhamthorpe Road and Mill Road as part of the Cycling Network Plan near-term implementation plan for 2022-2024 and to fulfill the City’s commitment to the Vision Zero Road Safety Plan.
+The City of Toronto is implementing changes on Burnhamthorpe Road and Mill Road as part of the Cycling Network Plan near-term implementation plan for 2022-2024 and to fulfill the City’s commitment to the Vision Zero Road Safety Plan.
 This project is part of the Council-Approved Cycling Network Plan and advances the goals of several City of Toronto Strategies including Vision Zero Road Safety Plan and TransformTO: Net Zero Strategy.
 Vision Zero’s goal is to eliminate traffic-related fatalities and serious injuries by making our roads safer for everyone, especially for seniors, school children, pedestrians and people cycling.

 From 2018 to 2022, there were 59 reported vehicle collisions involving four pedestrians and one serious injury on Mill Road between Burnhamthorpe Road and Rathburn Road.
 All planned changes are focused on reducing future collisions.